reposense/RepoSense/docs/user_guide.md

 It consists of three main parts: [Tool Bar](#tool-bar), [Chart Panel](#chart-panel) and [Code Panel](#code-panel).

 ### Tool Bar
-The tool bar at the top provides a set of filters that control the chart panel.
+The `Tool Bar` at the top provides a set of filters that control the chart panel.
 From right to left, the filters are:
 - Sorting: Users can sort by:
 	- Total Contribution: the amount of lines written by the author did in the latest version of the project
 	- Variance: The variance of contribution of all commits.
 This indicates whether the author is contributing regularly or just rushing before deadlines and milestones.
 This can be useful for instructors of student projects, e.g. [Addressbook](https://github.com/se-edu/addressbook-level4).